 Nigerian Army has a very defined rank structure, where every position has its own meaning, status and signs.
 Just by looking at a person’s uniform, you can tell who they are and what they do (and even how much they earn).

-So here is the list of army ranks and symbols:
+So here is the list of ranks in the Nigerian army for commissioned officers:

 - Let’s begin with the lowest rank, which is Recruit/Trainee.
 This rank is for those who have just joined the army and are currently on the lowest level of hierarchy there is.
 Usually, recruits have no insignia, while trainees might have one shoulder mark.